Eshaan-Lumba/Contenful-Demo/README.md

-# Blog Website using Contenful and React
+# Blog Website using Contentful and React

+## Description
+After setting up the backend blog data on Contentful, including the title of the blog and the body, using React, we publish that data on a customizable website with live changes as the blog data changes on Contentful.

 ## Available Scripts